Monday, September 30, 2024

 comes before the body disintegrates, when dementia destroys memories, and in doing so destroys the self.
 Knowing that this could happen to me creates a dread that I hurriedly push down below the tissue-thin surface of mind that I experience as my self.
 Time is the essence of what the brain constructs as my experience of reality.
 Consciousness exists only while it’s happening.
 That means my self, me, I exist only while I’m happening.
 Maybe that’s why the Christian creed asserts a belief in the resurrection of the body.

 When I was growing up, the usual measure of distance was time.
 The next village was a half-hour away.
 Gruber’s farmstead was 3/4 hour away.
 The post office was 5 minutes away.
 And so on.
 So Einstein’s space-time to me seemed fairly obvious when I first read about it.
-Of course, I didn’t know the math that combines these aspect of reality.
+Of course, I didn’t know the math that combines these aspects of reality.
 But I knew that moving through space always took time.
 Einstein’s space-time clarifies this: To move through space requires movement through time.

 So what happens when we are standing still?
 Why do we still move through time?
 Well, we stand still within our frame of reference.
 But that frame of reference is moving with respect to every other frame of reference you care to specify.
 Which means we are not standing still.
 Which also means that time transcends frames of reference.
 Or that a frame of reference is specifiable only as moving through time.
 Which makes time, not space, the fundamental “whatever-it-is” of reality.